 Gainesville Mosquito Control uses an Integrated Mosquito Management (IMM) philosophy when controlling the mosquito population in Gainesville.
-IMM combines a variety of mechanical (eliminating the water in which the mosquitoes need to breed), biological (using mosquitofish and bacteria to control mosquito larval populations) and chemical control techniques (using adulticides to control adult mosquito populations) to provide a more effective approach for the control of mosquitoes.
-Mosquito Control inspects over 350 breeding sites each month using IMM techniques.
+IMM combines a variety of mechanical (eliminating the water in which the mosquitoes need to breed), biological (using mosquito fish and bacteria to control mosquito larval populations) and chemical control techniques (using larvicides to control immature stage of mosquitoes and using adulticides to control adult mosquito populations) to provide a more effective approach for the control of mosquitoes.
+Mosquito Control inspects over 400 breeding sites each month using IMM techniques.
 Mosquitoes have a "sense of smell' and usually do not like the "smell' of a swimming pool - especially when they can lay their eggs in ditch or swamp water.
-Most pools will not be breeding because of this preference (however, swimming pools may be breeding many beneficials - like dragonflies - whose adult and larval stages will feed on adult and larval stages of mosquitoes).
+Most pools will not be breeding because of this preference (however, swimming pools may be breeding many Beneficial's - like dragonflies - whose adult and larval stages will feed on adult and larval stages of mosquitoes).
 Recent statistics suggest that only 1 out of 100 swimming pools will actually breed mosquitoes.
-Click here for more information about mosquito control and IMM.
-Click here to learn more about the insecticides used for mosquito control.
+For more information about mosquito control and IMM, take a look at the Best Practices for Integrated Mosquito Management.
+We also have a list of products used for mosquito control in Gainesville for reference.

 Why Mosquitoes Need Water